 Possible ways, by which an explicit dependency on the eccentricity of the receptive fields could be incorporated into the modelling of pinwheel structures, will be outlined in more detail in the following treatment regarding more specific biological hypotheses.

-\section{Explicit testable hypotheses for biological experiments}
+\subsection{Explicit testable hypotheses for biological experiments}

-Based on the above theoretical analysis, with its associated theoretical predictions, we propose that it would be highly interesting to perform experimental characterization and analysis based on joint estimation of (i)~orientational selectivity, (ii)~receptive field eccentricity, (iii)~orientational homogeneity and (iv)~location of the neuron in the visual cortex in relation to the pinwheel structure, in the primary visual cortex of animals with clear pinwheel structures, to determine if there is a variability in the eccentricity or elongation of the receptive fields, and specifically if the degree of elongation increases with the distance from the centres of the pinwheels towards periphery, as arising as one possible interpretation of combining the theoretical results about orientation selectivity of affine Gaussian receptive fields in this article with the biological results by Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}).
+Based on the above theoretical analysis, with its associated theoretical predictions, we propose that it would be highly interesting to perform experimental characterization and analysis based on joint estimation of \begin{itemize} \item orientational selectivity, \item receptive field eccentricity, \item orientational homogeneity and \item location of the neuron in the visual cortex in relation to the pinwheel structure, \end{itemize} in the primary visual cortex of animals with clear pinwheel structures, to determine if there is a variability in the eccentricity or elongation of the receptive fields, and specifically if the degree of elongation increases with the distance from the centres of the pinwheels towards periphery, as arising as one possible interpretation of combining the theoretical results about orientation selectivity of affine Gaussian receptive fields in this article with the biological results by Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}).

-If additionally, reconstructions of the receptive field shapes could be performed for the receptive fields probed during such a systematic investigation of the difference in response characteristics with the distance from the pinwheel centers, and if the receptive fields could additionally be reasonably well modelled according to the generalized Gaussian model for receptive fields studied and used in this paper, it would be interesting to investigate if the shapes of the affine Gaussian components of these receptive fields would span a larger part of the affine group, than the span over mere image orientations, as already established in the orientation maps of the visual cortex, as characterized by Bonhoeffer and Grinvald \citeyear{BonGri91-Nature}, Blasdel \citeyear{Bla92-JNeuroSci} and others, see Figure~\ref{fig-koch-ori-map} for an illustration.
+If additionally, reconstructions of the receptive field shapes could be performed for the receptive fields probed during such a systematic investigation of the difference in response characteristics with the distance from the pinwheel centers, and if the receptive fields could additionally be reasonably well modelled according to the generalized Gaussian model for receptive fields studied and used in this paper.
+Then, it would be interesting to investigate if the shapes of the affine Gaussian components of these receptive fields would span a larger part of the affine group, than the span over mere image orientations, as already established in the orientation maps of the visual cortex, as characterized by Bonhoeffer and Grinvald (\citeyear{BonGri91-Nature}), Blasdel (\citeyear{Bla92-JNeuroSci}) and others, see Figure~\ref{fig-koch-ori-map} for an illustration.
+A working hypothesis in the paper concerns to investigate whether the primary visual cortex could {\em additionally\/} perform an expansion over the eccentricity or the elongation of the spatial components of the receptive fields.

 If we would lay out the shapes of affine Gaussian receptive fields according to the shapes of their underlying spatial covariance matrices $\Sigma$, then we would for a fixed value of their size (the spatial scale parameter) obtain a distribution of the form shown in Figure~\ref{fig-aff-gauss-1der-distr}.
 That directional distribution is, however, in a certain aspect redundant, since opposite orientations on the unit circle are represented by two explicit copies, where the corresponding receptive fields are either equal, for receptive fields corresponding to spatial directional derivatives of even order, or of opposite sign for derivatives of even order.
 Could it be established that the receptive fields shapes, if expanded over a variability over eccentricity or elongation, for animals that have a clear pinwheel structure, have a spatial distribution that can somehow be related to such an idealized distribution, if we collapse opposite image orientations to the same image orientation, by {\em e.g.\/} a double-angle mapping $\varphi \mapsto 2 \varphi$?